sirajrkhan/sirajrkhan.github.io/README.md

 sirajrkhan.github.io
 ====================
-Personal Site... using as sandbox :)
+Personal Site...
+Planning to build two versions-- with and without Bootstrap.
+Eventually with analyze the performance.